GeoDerp/SwayWM_Build/ThingsToDo.md

   - [ ] Add key bind in sway .config for wlstream
 - [ ] check out oomox and maybe implement it
 - [x] Implement teamsilver (should work, haven't tested)
+- [ ] Find all the dependencies names verients from fedora for opensuse and implement an if opensuse install for [BuildSwayInstallScript]( https://github.com/GeoDerp/SwayWM_Build/blob/8636e9792867fc92c0ad39fa12368cb2b81edab7/BuildSwayInstallScript#L69)

 ***If Anyone would like to help with any of these that would be gladly appreciated***